 If you encounter black ice while driving, avoid sudden movements or braking and try to maintain a steady speed.
 If you start to slide, remember not to panic and gently steer in the direction you want the car to go while slowly releasing the accelerator.

 Blizzards and whiteout conditions can significantly reduce visibility on the road.
-In these cases, it is essential to slow down and use your fog lights or low beam headlights to increase visibility.
+In these cases, it is essential to slow down and use your fog lights or low-beam headlights to increase visibility.

 If the conditions become too dangerous, try to pull over safely and wait for the storm to pass before continuing on your journey.

-In the unfortunate event of a breakdown on icy roads, it is important to keep yourself and passengers safe while waiting for assistance.
+In the unfortunate event of a breakdown on icy roads, it is important to keep yourself and your passengers safe while waiting for assistance.

 Here are some tips to follow: